wordpress-mobile/PasscodeLock-Android/README.md

 AppLockManager.getInstance().enableDefaultAppLockIfAvailable(this);
 ```

-* In your project you need to use `PasscodePreferenceFragment` in your `SettingsActivity`.
-See [WordPress for Android][1] on how to inflate preferences
+* In your project you need to use `PasscodePreferenceFragment` in your Preference Activity.
+See [SettingsActivity][2] as a usage reference.
+Optionally, you may pass an argument that tells it whether or not to inflate its own preferences, this is only needed if you plan on [providing the preferences](https://github.com/wordpress-mobile/WordPress-Android/blob/develop/WordPress/src/main/res/xml/settings.xml#L39) via [PasscodePreferenceFragment#setPreferences](https://github.com/wordpress-mobile/PasscodeLock-Android/blob/develop/library/src/org/wordpress/passcodelock/PasscodePreferenceFragment.java#L50).
-  in the parent app.

 ## Customization
 If you want to customize the pinlock icon, the one available in the unlock screen, override the `passcode_logo.xml` drawable resource.